7:250-AP2 Protocol for Responding to Students with Social, Emotional, or Mental Health Needs

 Children’s Mental Health Partnership’s Plan and Annual Progress Reports

-Staff members should refer a student suspected of having social, emotional, or mental health problems to the building-level Student Support Committee.
+Staff members should refer a student suspected of having social, emotional, or mental health needs to the building-level Student Support Committee.
 The Student Support Committee will review information about a referred student, including prior interventions, and suggest appropriate steps for referral and follow-up.
 The Student Support Committee may offer strategies to a referred student’s classroom teachers and parents/guardians about ways they can manage, address, and/or enhance the student’s social and emotional development and mental health.
-In addition, the Student Support Committee may recommend coordinated educational, social work, school counseling, and/or student assistance services within the school as well as referrals to outside agencies.
+In addition, the Student Support Committee may recommend coordinated educational, social work, school counseling, student assistance services and/or a case study evaluation, as well as referrals to outside agencies.

 School Counseling, School Social Work, School Psychological, and School Nursing Services